bipphilippe/openhab2-compendium/Things_items_and_Co/things,items_and_co_md.md

-# Things, items and Co
+# Things, items and Company

 OpenHab 2 introduces two levels to describe the devices : things and items.